-- Player 1 plays in a very slow game, 4 hands an hour, and she decides to do a big bluff whenever the second hand on her watch, at the start of the deal, is in some predetermined 10 second interval. - Now suppose Player 2 plays in a game where about 10 hands are dealt per hour, so he similarly looks at his watch at the beginning of each poker hand, but only does a big bluff if the second hand is in a 4 second interval. - Player 3 plays in a faster game where about 20 hands are dealt per hour, and she bluffs only when the second hand on her watch at the start of the deal is in a 2 second interval.
-Each of the three players will thus average one bluff every hour and a half. - Let X_1 , X_2 , and X_3 denote the number of big bluffs attempted in a given 6 hour interval by Player 1, Player 2, and Player 3, respectively. - Each of these random variables is binomial with an expected value of 4, and a variance approaching 4. - They are converging toward some limiting distribution, and that limiting distribution is called the Poisson distribution.
+Player 1 plays in a very slow game, 4 hands an hour, and she decides to do a big bluff whenever the second hand on her watch, at the start of the deal, is in some predetermined 15 second interval, i.e. with probability 1/4.

+Now suppose Player 2 plays in a game where about 10 hands are dealt per hour, so he similarly looks at his watch at the beginning of each poker hand, but only does a big bluff if the second hand is in a 6 second interval, i.e. with probability 1/10.

+Player 3 plays in a faster game where about 20 hands are dealt per hour, and she bluffs only when the second hand on her watch at the start of the deal is in a 3 second interval, with probability 1/20.
+Each of the three players will thus average one bluff every hour.

+Let X_1 , X_2 , and X_3 denote the number of big bluffs attempted in a given 4 hour interval by Player 1, Player 2, and Player 3, respectively.

+- Each of these random variables is binomial with an expected value of 4, and a variance approaching 4. - They are converging toward some limiting distribution, and that limiting distribution is called the Poisson distribution.